 Fox Corp.
 CEO Lachlan Murdoch has publicly endorsed a debunked conspiracy theory spread by Fox News prime time host Tucker Carlson, who has claimed that thousands of people died in connection with the COVID-19 vaccines.

-Carlson has increasingly become the network’s top personality on TV and to push its online content, and he has used to platform to undermine the public vaccination campaign ever since last year.
+Carlson has increasingly become the network’s top personality on TV and to push its online content, and he has used the platform to undermine the public vaccination campaign ever since last year.
 Other network figures have gotten their shots — most notably Fox News founder and Lachlan’s father Rupert Murdoch — while the network has continually taken pandemic health measures more seriously for itself than for its audiences.
 (Carlson has still not disclosed whether he has been vaccinated.)

 For this latest example, Carlson has relied on a public system known as VAERS, or the Vaccine Adverse Event Reporting System, to which anybody can submit a report of health events.
 False claims surrounding the unverified database had been spreading for months online, from the likes of anti-vaccine conspiracy theorist Robert Kennedy Jr., frequent Fox News guest Alex Berenson, and prominent influencers in the far-right QAnon movement.